charredUtensil/groundhog/src/core/transformers/README.md

 # I. Outlines

 Determine the rough position of the playable area of the cavern.
 The result of this phase is a graph of baseplates (non-overlapping regions of 2D space) connected by paths.
-This phase is loosely based on [AAdonaac's dungeon generation algorithm](https://www.gamedeveloper.com/programming/procedural-dungeon-generation-algorithm) with some modifications to make a more organic result.
+This phase is loosely based on [AAdonaac's dungeon generation algorithm](https://www.gamedeveloper.com/programming/procedural-dungeon-generation-algorithm) with some modifications to produce a more organic result.

 1. _Partition_: Starting with a square, slice it repeatedly into smaller rectangles, trimming off some edges at each step.
 The remaining rectangles become "baseplates" that later steps will build on.
 1. _Discriminate_: Choose the largest baseplates to become caves.
 1. _Triangulate_: Draw lines between the centers of the caves to create a mesh of triangles.
 These lines are now ambiguous paths.
 1. _Span_: Find the minimum spanning tree of paths and mark these paths as spanning.
 These will become halls.
-1. _Clip_: Remove some ambiguous paths that would be boring to include.
+1. _Clip_: Remove some ambiguous paths that would be "boring" to include.
 1. _Bore_: Paths so far have been straight lines connecting caves.
 Add some detours where these paths intersect thus-far-unused baseplates to include them.
 1. _Weave_: Choose some of the ambiguous paths to become auxilliary halls.